 Where this would have a no more than minor detrimental effect on the tree and this is the

-supported professional opinion of the arborist.
+supported professional opinion of the qualified arborist.

-Any undertaken by arborist.
+Any root severance must have been accepted by Council beforehand and be undertaken by a qualified arborist.

-Exposed roots greater than mm must be covered with at least 50mm of sand and rootzone areas must be immediately covered with a suitable permeable geotextile fabric immediately after removal of the existing concrete.
+Exposed roots greater than 35mm diameter must be covered with at least 50mm of sand and rootzone areas must be immediately covered with a suitable permeable geotextile fabric immediately after removal of the existing concrete.

 Prior to the laying of basecourse the underlying roots must be protected by laying a suitable permeable geotextile fabric over the soil surface.